GoDToD/Resume-Classification-System/SystemCode/frontend/README.md

 # Resume Classification System Frontend

-A React-based user interface for the Resume Classification System, designed to handle résumé uploads and display classification results in a structured, user-friendly format.
+A React-based user interface for the Resume Classification System, designed to handle resume uploads and display classification results in a structured, user-friendly format.
 This application is part of a larger system aimed at assisting HR professionals and job-seekers.

 ## Table of Contents
 - [Project Overview](#project-overview)